aaronmalunga/momentum-hub/README.md

 - Keep the CLI user-friendly and intuitive

 ### Pull Request Process
-1. Ensure all tests pass and coverage remains above 80%
+1. Ensure all tests pass and coverage remains above 80% (this is paramount)
 2. Update documentation for any new features
 3. Add appropriate type hints
 4. Follow commit message conventions